Information Architecture Institute

-Founding of the Institute
+Founding

-The Information Architecture Institute was founded in 2001 by Peter Morville, Lou Rosenfeld, Erin Malone, Lisa Chan, Christina Wodtke, Andrew Hinton, Michael Angeles, Jesse James Garrett, Karl Fast, Thomas Vander Wal, Jess McMullin and Todd Wilkens, who met in Asilomar to define and create the organization.
-The founding board, elected in 2002 consisted of Christina Wodtke, President, Lou Rosenfeld, Treasurer, Victor Lombardi, Secretary, Peter Morville and John Zapolski.
+The Information Architecture Institute was founded in 2002 by Peter Morville, Lou Rosenfeld, Erin Malone, Lisa Chan, Christina Wodtke, Andrew Hinton, Michael Angeles, Jesse James Garrett, Karl Fast, Thomas Vander Wal, Jess McMullin and Todd Wilkens.
+They originally named it the Asilomar Institute for Information Architecture, after the Asilomar Conference Grounds, where the founders first came up with the idea.
+The founding board, elected in 2002, consisted of Christina Wodtke, President, Lou Rosenfeld, Treasurer, Victor Lombardi, Secretary, Peter Morville and John Zapolski.

+The IA Institute was created to replace a similar group called the Argus Center for Information Architecture (ACIA), which was closely associated with Argus Associates, a commercial information architecture consultancy.

-During the first week of the creation of the Institute, 163 charter joined.
+During the first week of the creation of the Institute, 163 charter members joined.
 This number became 400 by August 2003.
-Thes members came from 26 countries.
-These first member where of crucial importance to make progress to the IAI first projects:
+These members came from 26 countries.
+These first members were of crucial importance to make progress to the IAI's first projects: